 Late in 1869, the Kansas City, Fort Scott, and Gulf Railroad was completed to Fort Scott, and from there, it was pushed southward to Columbus, arriving in April 1870.

-The first Baptist church was organized, with twelve members, at a meeting held March 20, 1870, over which Elder C.A.
+The first Baptist church was organized with twelve members at a meeting held on March 20, 1870, at which Elder C.A.
 Bateman presided.
 The first regular pastor was Reverend Mr. Maver.

-The first school teacher was Miss Anna Wilson, who taught a select school in the spring of 1870 in the Baptist Church.
+The first schoolteacher was Miss Anna Wilson, who taught a select school in the spring of 1870 at the Baptist Church.

 Columbus was incorporated as a town on April 11, 1870.
-At that time, the population of Columbus was 402.
+At that time, Columbus’s population was 402.

 The Columbus Union Sunday School was organized in the Baptist Chapel on May 8, 1870.
 Dr. A.F.
 Childs was elected Superintendent, and J. S. Vincent, Secretary.
 This Sunday school continued for five years.
 The Baptist Sunday School was organized on August 22, 1882, with 32 scholars, L.D.
 Dana was elected Superintendent.

 The Methodist Church was organized, with 15 members, on May 22, 1870.
 Before this time, there had been preaching by Reverend J. Kirchner in 1869 and by Reverend Boyd Lowe in March 1870, the latter of whom was the first regular minister of the church, holding services once in four weeks.
-Religious services were at first held in the courthouse, and afterward in the opera house.
+Religious services were initially held in the courthouse and later in the opera house.

 The Christian Church was organized in October 1870, with 40 members, by J.A.
 Murray, who served the church in the capacity of preacher for two years.